 WEST SYSTEM 410 Microlight® to the Rescue!

 For best bonding, we usually recommend removing paint from a surface so the epoxy attaches to a stable substrate.
 In this case, however, I assumed the paint had been applied to the steel under production conditions and was securely bonded.
 So I sanded the finish coat of paint in the area of the dent with 80-grit sandpaper until the primer was exposed.
 Since I wanted to finish this repair in one day, I used WEST SYSTEM 105 Resin with 205 Fast Hardener.

-After several hours at the elevated temperatures, the epoxy was hard enough to start sanding.
+After several hours at elevated temperatures, the epoxy was hard enough to start sanding.
 I did not want to make a lot of dust with a power sander, so I simply wrapped 80-grit sandpaper around a block of wood to help maintain a flat fair surface.
-The Microlight sanded down to a fair surface quickly.
-We recommend a coat of neat epoxy over the faired Microlight Filler to protect the Microlight from solvents in paints, so I applied a coat of 105/205 to the repair area.
+The Microlight fairing compound sanded down to a fair surface quickly.
+We recommend a coat of neat epoxy over the faired Microlight Filler to protect it from solvents in paints, so I applied a coat of 105/205 to the repair area.

 WEST SYSTEM Epoxy does not shrink into the coarse sanding scratches like paint would, so the finished epoxy film will not show any scratches.

 Back to the utility lights for heat to accelerate the epoxy cure.
 After the epoxy cured hard, I used a water wipe with an abrasive pad, dried the surface, and then sanded it with fine sandpaper to even out any irregularities and provide an anchor pattern for the paint.
 Finally, I applied a coat of acrylic enamel, which dries fast.
 The metal door, now fully repaired, looked like new by the end of the day!